failmap/failmap/README.md

 Getting started
 ===============
 Keywords: quickstart, installation

+## 0: If you want a complete production setup
+Then read the installation tutorial, which is significantly easier than the below development setup!

+For full installation with everything and anything, check: https://gitlab.com/failmap/server/

 ## 1: Install dependencies on your system
 Setup your system to run this software using your favourite package manager.